DeniedAccessLife/Buff163Prices/README.md

 # Buff163Prices
-A program for getting current prices for Buff163 service items.
+Program for getting current prices for Buff163 items.

 # View
 Window of the program.